AKERS MILL TRAIL

 - The completed western portion of the trail weaves through skyscrapers, one of the southeast’s largest convention centers, and one of the nation’s most vibrant performing arts centers connecting workers and visitors to the area amenities.

-- The soon to be complete eastern portion, runs along Interstate 285 across the street from about 5,000 community residents.
+- The eastern portion runs along Interstate 285 across the street from about 5,000 community residents.

 - The Akers Mill Trail also has a connection point with the Bob Callan Trail on Interstate North Parkway that allows for north and south pedestrian and bike access through some of the region’s most precious natural landscapes.